bwalsh112/thumb-services/src/pages/index.md

 ---
 templateKey: index-page
 mainpitch:
-  title: Find and hire the best
+  title: Have you found the
-  colorText: Tech Firms
+  colorText: right developers?
-  description: Let us introduce you to and help you hire the right pre-vetted and
+  description: Cold hiring is a gamble.
+Hire pre-vetted software development teams
-    verified developer shops from our network, hand-selected for your unique needs.
+    from our network, hand selected for your unique needs.
 feature:
   header: Welcome to Find The Right Agency.
   boldHeader: See what we offer below.
   texting: We realize every project is different.
-We offer a variety of services
+We offer a variety of top class
-    to help meet your needs and create the project of your dreams.
+    software agencies to create the project of your dreams.
   features:
     - name: Mobile App Development
       featureDescription: Find iOS and Android experts to launch and grow your mobile app.